inin2007/C-Sharp/w3resource/exercises.md

 6. Write a C# Sharp program to print the output of multiplication of three numbers which will be entered by the user.
-Go to the editor
 Test Data:
 Input the first number to multiply: 2
 Input the second number to multiply: 3
 Input the third number to multiply: 6
 Expected Output:
 2 x 3 x 6 = 36

 Click me to see the solution

 7. Write a C# Sharp program to print on screen the output of adding, subtracting, multiplying and dividing of two numbers which will be entered by the user.
-Go to the editor
 Test Data:
 Input the first number: 25
 Input the second number: 4